Q & A

 Our meals stay fresh in the refrigerator for up to 3 days.
 You can also safely freeze the meals for up to three months (the flavor and freshness will maintain).
 The expiration date is printed on the bottom of each container.

-How should I serve your meals to my baby?
+How should I serve your meals to my baby and toddler?

 Our meals are delicious straight from the fridge.
-If you prefer to heat the food, simply remove the lid and microwave until desired temperature.
+If you prefer to heat the food, simply remove the lid and microwave until desired temperature or warm on stovetop.
 Our cartons are microwave safe.

 Are your meals geared towards a specific age group?

 Our meals are created with babies and toddlers in mind (ranging from 6 months to 4+ years).
 Just like how no two babies are alike, no two of our recipes are identical.
 We designed our recipes so that they can be adjusted to meet the needs of your baby, toddler and kid.
 Your 2 year old loves the I Think Therefore I Yam recipe (with chickpeas) but it’s a little difficult for your 7 month old to eat?
 No problem, simply use your fingers or a spoon to gently smash the chickpeas for easier consumption - now everyone can enjoy!

 You can sleep well knowing that all of our packaging is biodegradable and compostable!
 Our packages are insulated by natural fiber, which is a more environmentally-friendly version of traditional foam insulation.